Installation and Calibration

 This section discusses the voltage sensor (alternatively called Potential Transformer, Voltage Transformer, AC Adaptor), and the non-invasive current sensor (alternatively called Current Transformer, CT).

-For installations with more than one feed e.g. a 3-phase installation or a solar photo-voltaic installation, then a current sensor is required for each (i.e a total of 3 for a 3-phase supply without PV, or two for a domestic single phase supply and a PV installation).
+For installations with more than one feed e.g. a 3-phase installation or a photo-voltaic installation, a current sensor is required for each (i.e. a total of 3 for a 3-phase supply without PV, or two for a domestic single phase supply and PV installation).

 1. Voltage sensor.